Classification accuracy as a proxy for two sample testing: Introduction

-The central question that this paper seeks to answer is ``\textbf{what price does one pay for doing testing indirectly instead of directly?}''.
-As we shall detail in Section \ref{sec:back}, the notion of \textit{cost} or \textit{price} that is appropriate for the Neyman-Pearson hypothesis testing paradigm, is the power achievable at a fixed false positive level $\alpha$ (in other words, the lowest possible type-2 error achievable at some prespecifed target type-1 error).
-We would like to answer this question in a worst-case sense, relying on the minimax theory from frequentist statistics.
-So, more formally, we can restate our question as ``\textbf{how much power do we lose compared to the minimax power, for performing hypothesis testing indirectly after prediction?}''.
-This question is interesting because prediction (learning a predictor) is in some sense a harder problem than testing -- in one case we are chasing a real vector (the linear classifier) and in the other case we want a binary output (the result of the hypothesis test).
-We can use that estimated real vector to then do testing, but that may not be optimal (it may perform worse than a ``direct'' test).
-Indeed, Vapnik's advice \cite{vapnik2013nature} for solving problems with limited information is:
+The central question that this paper seeks to answer is ``\textit{what are the pros and cons of the classifier-based approach to two-sample testing?}''.
+As we shall detail in Section \ref{sec:back}, the notion of \textit{cost} or \textit{price} that is appropriate for the Neyman-Pearson or Fisherian hypothesis testing paradigm, is the power achievable at a fixed false positive level $\alpha$ (in other words, the lowest possible type-2 error achievable at some prespecified target type-1 error).
+Indeed, we approach this question using the frequentist perspective of minimax theory.
+More formally, we can restate our question as ``\textit{when is the classifier-based test consistent, and how does its power compare to the minimax power?}''.

-\begin{quotation} When solving a given problem, try to avoid solving a more general problem as an intermediate step. \end{quotation}

-One could be tempted to conjecture that one is attempting to solve a harder problem than needed at first, and this could serve as a bottleneck for the easier problem.
-Surprisingly, our analysis shows that the aforementioned possible hurdle does not occur in the problems we study, and the prediction before testing does not seem to pose a significant bottleneck.
-Indeed, in from the perspective of minimax testing error rates, linear classification does allow us to perform two sample mean testing optimally\footnote{In this paper, by \textit{optimally} we typically mean rate-optimally, i.e. we ignore constant factors.}, at least under Gaussianity assumptions under which such a detailed analysis is possible to carry out.